simple-uploader/Uploader/README.md

 * `preprocess` Optional function to process each chunk before testing & sending.
 To the function it will be passed the chunk as parameter, and should call the `preprocessFinished` method on the chunk when finished.
 (Default: `null`)
 * `initFileFn` Optional function to initialize the fileObject.
 To the function it will be passed a Uploader.File arguments.
 * `readFileFn` Optional function wrapping reading operation from the original file.
 To the function it will be passed the Uploader.File, the startByte and endByte, the fileType and the Uploader.Chunk.
+* `checkChunkUploadedByResponse` Optional function to check chunk was uploaded by XHR response.
+To the function it will be passed the Uploader.Chunk and the response message.
+You do not need to upload(test) all chunks now, see [Issue #1](https://github.com/simple-uploader/Uploader/issues/1) for details and reasons, [sample](https://github.com/simple-uploader/Uploader/blob/develop/samples/Node.js/public/app.js#L15).
 * `generateUniqueIdentifier` Override the function that generates unique identifiers for each file.
 (Default: `null`)
 * `maxChunkRetries` The maximum number of retries for a chunk before the upload is failed.
 Valid values are any positive integer and `undefined` for no limit.
 (Default: `0`)
 * `chunkRetryInterval` The number of milliseconds to wait before retrying a chunk on a non-permanent error.
 Valid values are any positive integer and `undefined` for immediate retry.
 (Default: `undefined`)